godHhh/TPTrack/README.md

 <p align="center"><img src="assets/sota.png" width="500"/></p>

-## Abstract

-As a fundamental task in computer vision, multi-object tracking (MOT) has gained increasing attention due to its commercial and academic potential.
-However, accurately tracking multiple objects is highly challenging.
-The problems of object occlusion, deformation and real-time requirements have long been obstacles to be tackled in the field of multi-object tracking.
-In this paper, we first propose a novel approach to address the problem of tracklet fragmentation caused by occlusion and deformation by establishing a global linking model to obtain global information of trajectories.
-Then, we reduce camera jitter using camera motion compensation to more accurately locate objects in the moving scene.
-Next, to address the issue of linear interpolation that ignores a large amount of motion information, we utilize Gaussian process regression for smooth interpolation to fill in missing detections and reduce the noise covariance of Kalman filter through adaptive computation.
-We integrate our work together and ultimately propose a simple, real-time and robust multi-object tracker named TPTrack.
-Through extensive experiments, our proposed TPTrack tracker achieves HOTA scores of 63.5, 61.7 and 56.8 on the MOT17, MOT20 and DanceTrack datasets respectively.
-Notably, it exhibits a significant 19\% enhancement over the state-of-the-art approach specifically on the DanceTrack dataset.
-Furthermore, PTTrack operates at a speed of 33.7 FPS on a single GPU.

 ## Tracking performance
 ### Results on MOT challenge test set
 | Dataset    |  HOTA | IDF1 | MOTA | AssA | DetA | IDs | FPS |